 Currently, discretionary appeals from interlocutory decisions of the district court are authorized in two instances, under 28 U.S.C. § 1292(b) and Federal Rule of Civil Procedure 23(f).
 See 28 U.S.C. § 1292(e).

-Under either provision, interlocutory appeals from the district court are taken by filing with the Clerk of this Court an original and 4 copies of a petition for permission to appeal, with proof of service on all parties to the action in the district court, and must be accompanied by a certificate of parties and amici curiae as described in Circuit Rule 28(a)(1)(A), and any disclosure statement required by Circuit Rule 26.1.
+Under either provision, interlocutory appeals from the district court are taken by filing with the Clerk of this Court a petition for permission to appeal, served on all parties to the action in the district court, and accompanied by a certificate of parties and amici curiae as described in Circuit Rule 28(a)(1)(A), and any disclosure statement required by Federal Rule of Appellate Procedure 26.1 and Circuit Rule 26.1.
 See D.C.
 Cir.
-Rule 5(a), (c).
-The petition is limited to 20 pages and must state the facts necessary to understand the question presented, the question itself, the relief sought, and the reasons why the appeal should be allowed and is authorized by a statute or rule.
+Rule 5(a).
+The petition is limited to 5,200 words if produced using a computer and 20 pages if handwritten or typewritten.
+The petition must state the facts necessary to understand the question presented, the question itself, the relief sought, and the reasons why the appeal should be allowed and is authorized by a statute or rule.
 The petition must include a copy of the order complained of and any related opinion or memorandum, as well as any required order stating the district court's permission to appeal or finding that the necessary conditions to appeal are met.
+The petition may be filed either electronically or in paper form.
+See D.C.
+Cir.
+Rule 25(c)(3).
+In addition to the electronic filing or the original in paper form, 4 paper copies of the petition must also be filed.
+See D.C.
+Cir.
+Rules 5(c), 32(d)(3).